sryze/ping/README.md

 ping
 ====

-This is a simple implementation of the `ping` command in C. It was created for learning more about raw sockets and how ping works.
+This is a rather basic implementation of the `ping` command in C. It was created for learning more about raw sockets and how ping works (and for fun).

 Example usage: